ole1011/chat-translator/README.md

 This is a simple [Minestom](https://minestom.net/) server implementation that allows players to chat in different languages and have their messages automatically translated to the language of other players.

+> [!IMPORTANT]
-**I don't plan to maintain this project so don't use this in production.**
+> I don't plan to maintain this project so don't use this in production.

+There are two main parts to this project:

+- The Minestom server implementation in the `base` directory.
+- The Spring Boot backend in the `api` directory.

+> [!IMPORTANT]
+> The Spring Boot backend is not done yet and is not connected to the Minestom server.

 ## Showcase